-4. After my editing, I would reorganise my root folder before I archive the entire edited album into my hard disk (copying over the original backup files), On my Computer, only the best image will be kept in jpeg form.
-I would discard the raw files and working files in my computer when I feel confident I don’t need them anymore.
-In case I need them again, I would still be able to retrieve them from my hard disk.
+After editing, I would reorganise my root folder before I archive the entire edited album into my hard disk (copying over the original backup files), On my Computer, only the best image will be kept in jpeg form.
+I would discard the raw files and working files on my computer when I feel confident I don’t need them anymore.
+In case I need to edit them again, I would still be able to retrieve them from my hard disk.

 If you are a Mac user, you would be familiar with Mac’s colour tagging system.
 I would use coloured tags in Mac to sort out which folders are done and which requires attention.
 I would also use these coloured tags to pick the strongest images in my album and create “unwanted” folder to cull more bad images again.
 Alternatively, if I were editing in Windows, I would instead use renaming method to mark out my folders, such as “O” or “X” to signify which folder is done or to discard, etc.